 Confluence vs Notion vs Knoah: Best Knowledge Base for Small Teams

 If you are a small team trying to choose a knowledge base, you have probably narrowed it down to the usual suspects: Confluence and Notion.
 Both are solid tools with massive user bases.
-But in 2026, there is a third option worth considering — AI-native knowledge bases like Knoah that take a fundamentally different approach to how teams find and use information.
+But in 2026, there is a third option worth considering, smart knowledge bases like Knoah that take a fundamentally different approach to how teams find and use information.

 This is a fair, side-by-side comparison.
-We will cover pricing, features, ease of use, and AI capabilities so you can make the right choice for your team.
+We will cover pricing, features, ease of use, and smart search capabilities so you can make the right choice for your team.

 Confluence: The enterprise standard